GallagherSam/Knowledge-Graph-Kit/README.md

 | `PORT` | integer | The port for the MCP server. | `8000` |

 An example configuration file, `config.json`, is provided in the root of the repository.

+## Development

+### Adding a New Node Type

+To add a new type of node to the knowledge graph, you'll need to:

+1.  **Define a Pydantic model** for the node's properties in `app/models.py`.
+2.  **Create a new service module** in the `app/tools/` directory (e.g., `app/tools/document.py`).
+3.  **Implement the CRUD functions** for your new node type in the service module.
+4.  **Expose the functions as tools** in `app/main.py` using the `@mcp.tool` decorator.

+By following this pattern, you can easily extend the Knowledge Graph Kit to support any kind of interconnected data your application requires.